amelki/json-pretty-html/README.md

 *CSS Class* | *Purpose*
 --- | ---
-json-pretty | A div grouping several lines, delimited by the start/end of the object or the start/end of the selection json-selected | The current selection div, if any json-key | Object key, excluding double quotes json-string | String value, excluding double quotes json-number | Number value
+json-pretty | A div grouping several lines, delimited by the start/end of the object or the start/end of the selection json-selected | The current selection div, if any.
+Always associated with the json-pretty class. json-key | Object key, excluding double quotes json-string | String value, excluding double quotes json-number | Number value